-Northwest Territories Statutory Holidays
+Northwest Territories Public Holidays

 The Employment Standards Law determines holiday pay laws for employees in the Northwest Territories.
 In addition, it determines what are considered statutory holidays in the province, some of which may be in addition to those recognised by the Canadian government.